aderowbotham/ng-shadowbox/readme.md

 `bower install ng-shadowbox`

+Note that NPM and Grunt are only needed if you want to recompile the minified version `dist/ng-shadowbox.min.js`, which is already included.
+If you do wish to do that run `$ npm install` then `$ grunt`

 ## Attributes

 * ngShadowbox - Required.
 Defines the url of the resource to be loaded into Shadowbox.